...

 How To Contest a Guardianship In Texas Probate Court

 A probate court is a specialized court within the legal system that deals specifically with matters related to the administration of estates and the distribution of assets after someone has passed away.
-Its primary function is to oversee the legal process of probate, ensuring that the deceased person’s wishes, as outlined in their will or as dictated by state law in cases without a will, are carried out correctly and that the estate is settled in an organized and lawful manner.
+Its primary function is to oversee the probate process, ensuring that the deceased person’s wishes, as outlined in their will or dictated by state law in the absence of a will, are executed correctly.
+It also ensures that the estate settles in an organized and lawful manner.

 – Lack of incapacity: Arguing that the alleged incapacitated person is not, in fact, incapacitated to the extent that they require a guardian.